 Now you add a beam in all three dimensions, and the atom will be forced to slow down in all directions.
-This technique lets you cool the atom down to well below 1°K, depending on the atom used.
+This technique lets you cool the atom down to well below 1°K, depending on the type of atom.

-The goal is to make the atom absorb light only when it is moving in a specific direction.
+The goal is to make the atom absorb light only when moving in a specific direction.
 Atoms can only absorb light if the light is oscillating at one of the discrete frequencies allowed by the atom.
-For Rubidium, one of these frequencies corresponds to light with a wavelength of 780 nm.
-If the wavelength is longer, the Rubidium atom will not absorb it.
+For rubidium, one of these frequencies corresponds to light with a wavelength of 780 nm.
+If the wavelength is longer, the rubidium atom will not absorb it.

 In a laser Doppler cooling system, the wavelength of the laser must be slightly longer than required for absorption.
-Now, when the atom moves towards the laser, the Doppler effect will cause the atom to experience the laser as emitting light at a shorter wavelength due to the Doppler effect.
+When the atom moves toward the laser, the Doppler effect will cause the atom to experience the laser as emitting light at a shorter wavelength due to the Doppler effect.
 The atom will absorb a photon.

-In some systems, the atoms are transferred to other types of laser cooling systems to further lower the temperature before they are used.
+In some systems, the atoms are transferred to other laser cooling systems to lower the temperature further before they are used.